Join our list

 But this doesn’t mean U.S. travelers are out of luck.
 Many Caribbean countries are (and have been) open to U.S. travelers for months now, like Belize, Mexico, St. Lucia and Aruba.
 Turkey and Croatia have also been open to visitors throughout the pandemic.

-It may be a safer option to consider travel to spots like these (especially towards the beginning of 2021), rather than a risky bet on EU countries.
+It may be a safer option to consider travel to spots like these, rather than a risky bet on other EU countries.

 - Research travel insurance policies.